badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 > **Note:* `blit()` and `blit_keyed_opt4()` have been promoted to `r96` library functions and shall henceforth be known as `r96_blit()` and `r96_blit_keyed()`.

 ## Next up
 What a journey!
 It feels like we solved a murder mystery, where MSVC is the murderer.
 And while we solved one mystery, the mystery of MSVC not being able to vectorize `r96_rect()` nor `blit()` remains.
+As we use Clang on Windows, we don't care much about MSVC though.

 Next time, we'll keep things short, I promise!
 We'll be looking into bitmap fonts, so we no longer need to print to the console.